 Use a nylon or nylon/polyester brush or a saturated clean cloth and apply liberally to all areas of the wood surface including edges.

-Step 2: Sanding!
+Step 3: Sanding!

-Step 4: Prep your stain
+Step 4: Prep your stain.

-Stir your can of stain prior to using.
+Make sure to stir your can of stain prior to using.
 Remember – do not thin it out with water!

 Step 5: Apply the BEHR® Fast Drying Water-Based Wood Stain